A Level Music further develops skills and knowledge in performing, composing, listening and analysis skills gained from GCSE.

 The recital team from the Northamptonshire County Music Service deliver a workshop relating to the composition, performance and history units of the course.

 You are expected to be a member of an ensemble in school.
 Senior Choir, Chamber Choir, Jazz Band, Concert Band, Orchestra and String Ensemble and the musical theatre production where you are involved on stage or in the pit orchestra.
 You are also welcome to run your own ensemble.

-For further details, please contact Mrs Williams.
+For more information please contact Mrs Armstrong.